The liner inside your chimney plays a vital role in keeping your fireplace safe and efficient.

 Chimney Flue Liner Clay

-Clay flue liners perform the same function as any other, filtering unsafe air out of your home.
+Clay flue liners, also known as flue tile, perform the same function as any other, filtering unsafe air out of your home.

 They have a life expectancy of around fifty years, making them a durable and efficient choice for homeowners seeking longevity.